 Organizations must immediately report any error in a measure rate or in its component (in any previous submission, regardless of timing) that is >5% higher or lower than what was reported originally.
+These should be reported to NCQA through PCS via My NCQA (https://my.ncqa.org).
 The report to NCQA must include:

 - A description of the issue that includes:

 - The correct rate.

 - The error's cause.

 - How the error was discovered.

 - How the error was corrected.

 - The HEDIS measure year and the measures affected.

-- · The submissions affected.
+- The submissions affected.

 - The impact on reported rates.